ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 I'm not good enough to give a thorough explanation of the algorithm but the main idea is that it finds the shortest path from a vertex to every other connected vertex in a graph.
 It does this by traversing the graph from vertex to vertex always selecting the cheapest cumulative path with each expansion.
 In order to do this we keep a list of all vertices that have been explored (they already have a shortest path) and all available vertices for exploration along with their cost.
 So each iteration is simply selecting the cheapest vertex available to explore and adding its neighbors to the list of available exploration vertices.

-Since Dijkstra's expands one node at a time I represent the algorithm as a lazy sequence.
+Since Dijkstra's expands one vertex at a time I represent the algorithm as a lazy sequence.
 Again, our two data structures are the explored vertices and the available frontier vertices to select from.

 Here is my first stab.